rkhetani/Meetup/lesson/sailfish-sleuth.md

 To run the quantification step on a single sample we have the command provided below.
 Let's try running it on our susbet sample for `Mov10_oe_1.subset.fq`:

 ```
-    $ sailfish quant -i /groups/hbctraining/ngs-data-analysisSummer2016/rnaseq/sailfish.ensembl2.idx/ \
+    $ sailfish quant -i <index> \
     -l SR \
-    -r ~/ngs_course/rnaseq/data/untrimmed_fastq/Mov10_oe_1.subset.fq \
+    -r <fastq> \
     --useVBOpt \
-    -o Mov10_oe_1.subset.sailfish
+    -o <name of output directory>
 ```

 ## Sailfish output

 You should see a new directory has been created that is named by the string value you provided in the `-o` command.
-Take a look at what is contained in this directory:

-    $ ls -l Mov10_oe_1.subset.sailfish/

 There is a logs directory, which contains all of the text that was printed to screen as Sailfish was running.
 Additionally, there is a file called `quant.sf`.
 This is the quantification file in which each row corresponds to a transcript, listed by Ensembl ID, and the columns correspond to metrics for each transcript: